-Table 10-4 New Loggin

-New Logging Information
+Table 10-4New Logging Information

-This file contains logging information from the FTP server daemon. -- --
+/var/adm/syslog/xferlog This file contains logging information from the FTP server daemon.

 Virtual FTP Support

 If you wish to manage an ftp server for two separate domains on the same machine, the virtual ftp server feature can be used.
 This allows you to configure systems, so that a user ftp'ing to ftp.domain1.com gets one ftp banner and ftp directory, and a user ftp'ing to ftp.domain2.com gets another banner and directory even though they are on the same machine and use the same ports.